30, January, 2018 Friends of ANCHOR project funding 2018

 Dr Rowe is a lecturer at the School of Pharmacy and Life Sciences.
 His research skills are rooted in physiology and pharmacology.
 Key research skills include Single ion channel recording, Electrophysiology, Potassium channel expression systems and slice recording systems.

-Professor Stewart is a professor at the School of Pharmacy and Life Sciences.
+Professor Stewart is a professor and practice research lead at the School of Pharmacy and Life Sciences.
 His research focus is in the area of pharmacy practice development, implementation and evaluation.
 His general interests lie in health services research methodologies and non-medical prescribing.

 Researcher in ergonomics and health, with interests in body composition and functional performance.

-Dr Thompson is a lecturer in Surface Chemistry and Drug Delivery at School of Pharmacy and Life Sciences.
+Dr Thompson is a lecturer in Surface Chemistry and Drug Delivery and Research Degrees Coordinator at the School of Pharmacy and Life Sciences.
 His research interests lie in the areas of polymer-drug conjugates, Drug micro- and nano-encapsulation, Polyelectrolyte delivery systems and Oral protein delivery.